nn-students-2020h1/11-command/README.md

 * `/contrast` - change the contrast level of the image (needs an image to be uploaded firstly)
 * `/corona_stat` - get the last coronavirus statistics
 * `/news` - get fresh news from Yandex.ru about COVID - 19
+* `/infected` - get the probability of you getting COVID - 19

 ## Support